JvanKatwijk/qt-dab/README.md

 -------------------------------------------------------------------------

 ------------------------------------------------------------------------
-From Qt5 to Qt6: Qt5-DAB-6.9 and Qt6-DAB-6.9
+From Qt5 to Qt6: Qt-DAB-qt5-6.9 and Qt-DAB-qt6-6.9
 ------------------------------------------------------------------------

 ![6.9](/res/read_me/qt-dab-6.9.png?raw=true)

-Since Qt6 is there for quite a while, it is inevitable to move over to Qt6.
-Unfortunately, AppImages require  "old" library versions, so AppImages are and will be compiled with Qt5 for a while.
-So, we need to have a sourcetree that can be compiled with Qt5 and Qt6, and indeed, the  sources for the 6.9 Version, both compilable using Qt5 and Qt6.

-While preparing the sources for Qt6, some more changes were made, so the version number was increased and is 6.9.
+As the name suggests, Qt-DAB uses the Qt libraries as framework for (a.o) the GUI and the GUI handling.
+QT5 was the version were most of the developments were done with so far.
+Since Qt6 - a newer version of the Qt library system - is there now for quite a while, it is inevitable to move over to using Qt6.
+While the differences between Qt5 and Qt6 are manageable, the audio subsyste (Qt_audio) had undergone a major redesign and rewrite, reflected in the rewrite of the Qt_Audio driver in Qt-DAB.

 Fedora 41 - my development ennvironment - supports both Qt5 and Qt6
-with Qwt 6.20 as qt library.
+with Qwt 6.20 as qwt library, the library used for the various scopes and displays.
-The Qt6 based version for Linux works fine, there are some issues with the Windows versions, probably caused by problems with some incomaptible dll's.
-The windows versions for Qt_DAB 6.9 are therefore still compiled with Qt4 (as is the AppImage).
+(The versions of Qt and qwt used can be found on the description one sees when clicking on the copyright symbol on the main widget).

+Unfortunately, AppImages require  "old" library versions to be used.
+The AppImage is built on Ubuntu 20 (which is indeed rather old), but for building AppImages, Ubuntu 22 is "too new".
+So, while Qt-DAB is still compiled on the old U20 system, Ubuntu 20 does not support Qt6 (unless one compiles the libraries etc from source), so for the AppImage Qt5 is still needed.

+So, for now, we need a sourcetree that can be compiled with Qt5 as well as with Qt6, and indeed, the current sourcetree can be compiled with either.

+Anyway, while preparing the sources for Qt6, some more changes were made, so the version number was increased and is 6.9.

-Aaprt from the modifications required for Qt6 - mosty the Qt_audio soundhandler - some more modifications were made, most of them on my "todo" list.
+Apart from the modifications required for Qt6 - mosty the Qt_audio soundhandler - some more modifications were made, most of them on my "todo" list.
 Some of them are clearly visible, others are "under the hood"

  * the audio strength meter and the "mot" indicator are placed on the main widget, which seems to make more sense